Davd96/movies-manager-vanilla/README.md

     From the root of the project run:

-If you prefer you can raise the server from python by executing the following command in the root of the project
+If you prefer you can raise the server from python by executing the following command in the root of the project:

     python -m SimpleHTTPServer 8080